 Housing of Horses, Domestic Animals, and Fowl.
-Any building intended or serving to house horses, and other domestic animals other than housepets, or fowl other than ducks. household pets...
+Any building intended or serving to house horses and other domestic animals other than household pets.

-§ 280-102.§ 280-97.
+§ 280-97.
 "I" Terms

 IESNA.
 Illuminating Engineering Society of North America (IES or IESNA), an organization that establishes updated standards and illumination guidelines for the lighting industry.